Our friends over on the Vagabond & Driftwood Community Group have been asking for some basic information about Ireland for a while now.

 What's the best tour of the Wild Atlantic Way?
 You'll know this amazing route like the back of your hand after our 8 Day Vagabond Wild Irish Rover Tour

-This basic fact about Ireland is sometimes misunderstood by visitors, who assume Ireland is either entirely independent or still ruled by the UK.
+This fact about Ireland is sometimes misunderstood.
+Visitors often assume the island of Ireland is either entirely independent or is 100% still part of the UK.

-The larger portion of the island is called the Republic of Ireland (or more normally, Ireland).
+The larger portion of the island is called the Republic of Ireland (or, more normally, just 'Ireland').

-The Republic of Ireland is part of the EU (European Union trading bloc).
+The Republic of Ireland, however, is part of the EU (the European Union trading bloc), unlike Northern Ireland.

-It is — mostly — located in the southern two-thirds of the island.
-Because of the county of Donegal, Ireland is the only country in the world where its most northerly tip is in the south…
+Confusingly however, due of the county of Donegal being in the Republic's territory, it's the only country in the world where its most northerly tip is in the south…

 The islands of Ireland and Britain are not connected by land.